Selling Photos Online With Microstock Picture Libraries

 It's very easy to see what type of picture that picture libraries most require by looking at any library's home page.
 They splash the best selling pictures all over them.
 Dedicated microstock photographers check them regularly to see trends forming - then they go out and make and take the shots that they think will be popular.

-To see the best sellers of a particular subject, such as "markets" just enter it as a search term into the image search engine of any microstock site.You can also enter a more specific phrase such as "fruit and vegetable markets in London and Hong Kong".
-Every photo that has been uploaded along with at least one of the keywords (fruit, vegetable, market, London and Hong Kong) will be presented in the search results in order of relevance.
+To see the best sellers of a particular subject, such as "markets" just enter it as a search term into the image search engine of any microstock site.You can also enter a more specific phrase such as "fruit and vegetable markets in London".
+Every photo that has been uploaded along with at least one of the keywords (fruit, vegetable, market and London) will be presented in the search results in order of relevance.
 Photos that contain all of those keywords will head the search results.
-Pretty much the same as Google's image search engine.
+It works much the same as Google's image search engine.

 Subjects Not Usually Required